-1 Calibration Empiric models are able to describe pupillary behavior of humans in general, however, they need to be tailored to the individual and employed camera systems.
-Our on-thefly calibration system allows a fast adaption of parameters to (i) current environment setting, (ii) individual characteristics, and (iii) camera specifications (aperture settings, etc.)
+Calibration Empiric models are able to describe pupillary behavior of humans in general, however, they need to be tailored to the individual and employed camera systems.
+Our on-the-fly calibration system allows a fast adaption of parameters to (i) current environment setting, (ii) individual characteristics, and (iii) camera specifications (aperture settings, etc.)

-Extraction of Cognitive Effects

-3

-The aforementioned modeling of PLR (size and temporal behavior of the pupil) allows the separation of light-related (~80%) and cognition-related (~20%) aspects of pupillary behavior.
+Extraction Cognitive Ef The aforementioned modeli and temporal behavior of the the separation of light-relate and cognition-related (~209 pupillary behavior.